arshadhrs/Samsung_Global_Sales_Data_Analysis/README.md

 📄 License
 This project is for educational and portfolio purposes.

-📁 Dataset
-Samsung Global Product Sales Dataset Source: Data_Set_Size: 15,500 synthetic sales transactions

 ⚠️ Dataset not included due to size limitations

 Dataset sourced from Kaggle (https://www.kaggle.com/datasets/ashyou09/samsung-global-product-sales-dataset).

-🚀 Final Note
+## 🚀 Final Note

-This project demonstrates strong capabilities in data analysis, business intelligence, and predictive modeling, making it suitable for data analyst roles.
+This project demonstrates strong capabilities in data analysis, business intelligence, and predictive modeling — aligned with real-world data analyst responsibilities.